Physical Therapy

 4. Delayed Certification Requirements

 Delayed certification is permitted if a physician or NPP provides the required certification at a later date.
-To satisfy delayed certification requirements:
+For delays exceeding 6 months, include additional documentation to demonstrate the need for care.

 Implementing the Plan of Care in Physical Therapy